osl-incubator/sugar/.github/PULL_REQUEST_TEMPLATE.md

 Author's checklist:
 - [ ] I have reviewed the changes and it contains no misspelling.
-- [ ] The code is well commented, especially in the parts that contain more complexity.
+- [ ] The code is well commented, especially in the parts that contain more complos._exity.
 - [ ] New and old tests passed locally.

 ## Additional information